bnmd/bnmd.github.io/_posts/202402/2024-02-12-vxrail-daily.md

 ## Send email and Create tickets:

-Send a summary email regarding the state of the VXRAIL infrastructure using template in this folder MCO ACT - VxRail Infrastructure Health on ddmmyyyy)
+Send a summary email regarding the state of the VXRAIL infrastructure using template in this folder MCO ACT - VxRail Infrastructure Health on ddmmyyyy

 A ticket must be created and assigned to Support.
-The subject of the ticket depends on the failed metric and the type of error)
+The subject of the ticket depends on the failed metric and the type of error

 Status of the Node
 - If there is a service failure or a connection issue with the vCenter
 ```
 Incidents/Infrastructure/Virtualisation/VMware/ESxi _Services et Agents
 ```
-- If the failure occurs at the physical layer of the node) :
+- If the failure occurs at the physical layer of the node
 ```
 Incidents/Infrastructure/Virtualisation/VxRail/Hardware
 ```